area2020/area2020.github.io/index.md

 <li>Camera Ready: 10th July 2020</li>
 <li>Workshop: 4th September 2020</li>
   <br>
 *AREA 2020 will be held virtually.
-More information about the format and confirmation of the exact date of the workshop will follow as soon as it is confirmed with the ECAI workshop chairs.
+More information about the online platform and registration will follow as soon as the details are confirmed.
 </ul>

 ## Invited Speakers